Naming `eval` Scripts with the `//# sourceURL` Directive

 // "<h1>Hello, World!</h1>"

-ed) script based on the location where the call to
+this case, new Functioned) script based on the location where the call to

-) occurred.
+eval (or new Function) occurred.
 For our concrete example, this is the

 generated name for the hello templater function's frame: